-The tablets found in Hattusa repeatedly refer to a country called Pitassa:
+Some tablets found in Hattusa refer to a country called Pitassa:

-The king hitttite Arnuwanda had withdrawn its troops from the country of Pitassa and Sallapa, Madduwatta had pushed elders of Pitassa to revolt.
+- The Hitttite king Arnuwanda had withdrawn its troops from the country of Pitassa and Sallapa, Madduwatta had pushed elders of Pitassa to revolt.
 He had faced the chariots and 200 men of the holder-scepter Zuwa, who was killed in the city of Marasa.
-The city was burned.
+The town was burned.

-Mahuirassa is probably the town called Mourisa at the beginning of our era, not far from Ikonion, ie Konya.
+Mahuirassa is probably the town called Mourisa during the Greco-Roman period, not far from Ikonion, ie Konya.

 And so the country of Pitassa, pronounced Pedassa or Pidas, was located northwest of Konya, to the Great Lakes region of Anatolia.